 Students are responsible for knowing the following:

 Student organizations must follow certain guidelines in order to be recognized by the College and to be eligible for College or student government funding.
 All groups must adhere to the following principles and policies.
 More information can be found in the Student Org Handbook.

 - All groups must complete the registration process as outlined by the office of Student Leadership, Involvement, and Community Engagement (SLICE);

-- Groups must submit officer updates to the Office of Student Life every semester in order to maintain good standing;
+- Groups must submit officer updates to SLICE every semester in order to maintain good standing;

 - All groups must have at least two Executive board members who are currently enrolled Oxy students and have one member of the Oxy faculty, staff, or administration to serve as the organization's advisor;